riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 astra db get demo
 ```

-In the output you specifically see the list of keyspaces available and the different regions.
+In the output, you specifically see the list of keyspaces available and the different regions.

 ???+ abstract "🖥️ Sample output"